mgoddard/hot-fuzz/README.md

 ```
 Note that this operation requires an
 [Enterprise License](https://www.cockroachlabs.com/docs/v21.2/licensing-faqs#obtain-a-license),
-though I will make it a TODO to try this out on CockroachDB Serverless as soon as the 22.1
+though I will make it a TODO to try this out on [CockroachDB Serverless](https://cockroachlabs.cloud/signup)
-upgrade is available there (mid-May).
+as soon as the 22.1 release is available there.

 ### REST app: search / fuzzy matching